-your CV, for Ministry of PEQAB Secr sessment Bo ege is collecting your personal information, including the personal information set out in The Ministry of Colleges and Universities (MCU) pursuant to paragraph 1 of s.
-15(1) of the Training, Colleges, and Universities Act.
-Your personal information will be handled by MCU's etariat, which provides administrative services to the Postsecondary Education Quality Aspeard (PEQAB) to support PEQAB in fulfilling its functions under the Post-secondary Education Excellence Act, 2000 (the "PSECE Act"). enable PEQA mation and sonal inform will be disclosing this personal information to the Secretariat within MCU and to PEQAB to AB to complete a quality assurance review.
-PEQAB will be collecting this personal inforconducting this review in accordance with and as authorized by the PSECE Act.
-Your pernation may be shared and used within PEQAB, including with PEQAB Board members and viewers who will be assessing the degree program, institution and its faculty against various dards. information tection of Pi ng your CV to the College, you are consenting to the College's disclosure of your personal to MCU and PEQAB in accordance with s.
-42(1)(b) of the Freedom of Information and Prorivacy Act ("FIPPA"), as well as to PEQAB's indirect collection of your personal information in with s.
-39(1)(a) of FIPPA. • any questions about the collection, use, or disclosure of your personal information, please qab@ontario.ca By signing th his form, the faculty member listed below: • Affirms that all information provided on their curriculum vitae is true and complete Authorizes [the College] to include their curriculum vitae in its submission for the degree program(s) below:
+College is collecting your personal information, including the personal information set out in your CV, for The Ministry of Colleges and Universities (MCU) pursuant to paragraph 1 of s.
+15(1) of the Ministry of Training, Colleges, and Universities Act.
+Your personal information will be handled by MCU' PEQAB Secretariat, which provides administrative services to the Postsecondary Education Quality Assessment Board (PEQAB) to support PEQAB in fulfilling its functions under the Post-secondary Education Choice and Excellence Act, 2000 (the "PSECE Act").
+The College will be disclosing this personal information to the Secretariat within MCU and to PEQAB to enable PEQAB to complete a quality assurance review.
+PEQAB will be collecting this personal information and conducting this review in accordance with and as authorized by the PSECE Act.
+Your personal information may be shared and used within PEQAB, including with PEQAB Board members and with the Reviewers who will be assessing the degree program, institution and its faculty against various PEQAB Standards.
+By submitting your CV to the College, you are consenting to the College's disclosure of your personal information to MCU and PEQAB in accordance with s.
+42(1)(b) of the Freedom of Information and Protection of Privacy Act ("FIPPA"), as well as to PEQAB's indirect collection of your personal information in accordance with s.
+39(1)(a) of FIPPA.
+If you have any questions about the collection, use, or disclosure of your personal information, please contact: peqab@ontario.ca By signing this form, the faculty member listed below: Affirms that all information provided on their curriculum vitae is true and complete Authorizes [the College] to include their curriculum vitae in its submission fo the degree program(s) below:

-• Agrees to the inclusion of their curriculum vitae in any documents associated with degree program approval and renewal.
+Agrees to the inclusion of their curriculum vitae in any documents associated with degree program approval and renewal.
 Name: Date: